ellysh/video-game-bots/ClickerBots/tools.md

 [AutoIt](https://www.autoitscript.com/site/autoit) is one of the most popular programming language for writing clicker bots.
 It have a lot of features that facilitates the automation scripts development even you have not a programming experience:

-1. Easy to learn syntax
+1. Easy to learn syntax.
-2. Detailed online documentation and large community-based support forums
+2. Detailed online documentation and large community-based support forums.
-3. Smooth integration with Windows API functions and third-party libraries
+3. Smooth integration with Windows API functions and third-party libraries.
-4. Build-in source code editor
+4. Build-in source code editor.

 AutoIt is an excellent tool to start with programming.
 If you already have an experience with an another programming language like C++, C#, Python and etc you can use it for implementation examples in this chapter.
 The relevant Windows API functions that are used by AutoIt will be mentioned.